 Nowhere else can you find such a profusion of monuments as around Hampi.
 The magnificent world heritage sites at Hampi and Pattadakkal, the cave temples of Badami the exquisite temples at Aihole and the stately Forts, Domes and minarets of Bijapur resurrect the state's history and cultural affluence.
 These peerless wonders are eloquent reminders of a rich heritage.
 Add to this list the Kudala Sangama, Tungabhadra Dam historical town and fortress of Anegundi, unique Sloth Bear sanctuary all of which reflects the regions history and glory

 Anegundi promises a classic journey back in time.
-Anegundi's was the first administrative centre of Vijayanagara, which was an empire epitomizing the golden age of India, Anegundi, which in Kannada means "elephant pit" is said to have been the place where the elephants of the Vijayanagara kings were kept.
-Anegundi dates back 5,000 years, way before Hampi, and is believed to be the monkey kingdom of Kishkindha of the legendary monkey Prince Sugriva and the mountain Rishimuka are the other places near Anegundi associated with Ramayana.
+Anegundi's was the first administrative centre of Vijayanagara, which was an empire epitomizing the golden age of India.
+Anegundi dates back 5,000 years, way before Hampi, and is believed to be the monkey kingdom of Kishkindha.
+Few of the must visit sites include:

 Anjanadri Parvatha is where Lord Hanuman was born according to Ramayana.
 The Hanuman temple marked within has a beautiful statue and it is worth climbing the hill to visit this temple.
 Standing on the peak and seeing around, you can have the best glimpse of 'Kiskinda' the place where river tungabhadra twists and turns through the boulders of granites

 Badami was the capital of the early Chalukyas, who ruled much of Karnataka and Andhra Pradesh between the 6th and 8th centuries.
-It was founded in 540 A.D. by Pulakesi I(535-566 AD), an early ruler of the Chalukyas.
 Badami is famous for its four cave temples - all hewn out of sand stone on the precipice of a hill.
 Legend has it there were two demon siblings Vatapi and Ilvala, who had a trick by which they could kill and make a meal of mendicants passing by.
 Their tricks worked until Agastya muni came by and counter-tricked them and brought an end to Vatapi's life.
 Two of the hills in Badami are supposed to represent the demons Ilvalan and Vatapi.

-Aihole has its own historical significance and is called as cradle of ancient Hindu stone architecture.
+Aihole is called as cradle of ancient Hindu stone architecture.
 Many temples and caves of historical importance can be found here.
 Aihole was the first capital of the early Chalukyas.
 Here they built over 125 temples in various styles and is said to be a laboratory of experiments in rock cut architecture.
 It is from these temples that the Chalukyas gained their experience and went on to build the great temples.
-The first phase of temple building in Aihole dates back to the 6th century CE, the second phase up to the 12th century.
-Some temples were even built as early as the 5th century.

 Pattadakal one of the UNESCO's world heritage sites flourished to glory during the reign of the Chalukyan dynasty.
 Lies on the banks of the Malprabha River it was the second capital of the Chalukyas.
 The temples here reflects the glorious past and the richness of the architecture of the medieval South Indian rulers especially those of the Chalukya kings.
 Pattadakal was mainly used by the Kings for any celebration of royal festival or sovereign's consort.